|Original Policy Source||APPM Section II Item 32|

 - All Effort Statements must be received by SPA by the verification deadline.
 Report forms should be directed to Sponsored Projects Administration.
 Forms can either be hand delivered to SPA, 203 Lowden Hall, or scanned and submitted electronically to firstname.lastname@example.org.
 Never put Effort Statements in campus mail.

-- Once an Effort Statement form has been certified and accepted by SPA as final, no further changes will be allowed unless the Assistant Vice President for Research and Sponsored Programs approves an exception.
+- Once an Effort Statement form has been certified and accepted by SPA as final, no further changes will be allowed unless the Associate Vice President for Research approves an exception.

 - SPA may impose corrective action such as suspension of sponsored project accounts in the event of consistent failure to complete Effort Statements.